LeeKyoungIl/leekyoungil.github.io/_posts/blog/2019-12-28-GET_or_POST_that_is_question.markdown

  - GET send '/quizzes/new’ (It is the GET but the Server takes care of generating a new one.)
  - POST send with empty contents ‘/quizzes' (It is the POST but the Server return generating a new one.)

-Which is a better way, the GET or POST method? or, what is a better way?
+Which is a better way, the GET or POST method?
 I collected some stories about this issue.

 ## Opinion to use the POST method